Skip to main content

 Pipeline

 The pipeline section lists the components that process the latest user message and produce commands for the conversation.
-For example:
+The main component in your pipeline is the LLMCommandGenerator.

 pipeline: